Learn Basic Chinese Words

 爱 (ài) is the word for love in Chinese.
 Just like in English, it can be used in various situations, from expressing love to your partner, family members, or just to express that you really like something.
 For example, I love ice cream = 我爱冰淇淋 (wǒ ài bīngqílín).

-If someone asks you something and the answer is “yes” you can say 是 (shì).
-However, bear in mind that you can only use 是 (shì) if the question is phrased “Are you …?”.
+If someone asks you something and the answer is “yes,” you can say 是 (shì).
+However, bear in mind that the words used to say "yes" in Chinese vary depending on the context.
+For example, you can only use 是 (shì) if the question is phrased “Are you …?”.
 Whereas, if the question is “Do you …”, you cannot answer affirmatively with 是 (shì), instead you need to use the verb itself.
 For example,

 - 王: Nǐ shì měiguó rén ma? 你是美国人吗？Are you an American?